 How much is the 2026 minimum wage increase?
 The Fair Work Commission increased modern award minimum wages by 4.75%, with a targeted floor ensuring the lowest ongoing award rate is at least $26.44/hr ($1,004.90/week).
 The National Minimum Wage (for the small share of employees not covered by any award) also rises to $26.44/hr.
 The increase applies from the first full pay period starting on or after 1 July 2026.

-Based on the Fair Work Commission Annual Wage Review 2026 decision announced 2 June 2026 — dollar figures are indicative pending the official per-award determinations.
+Based on the Fair Work Commission Annual Wage Review 2026 decision (announced 2 June 2026) — per-award dollar figures confirmed against the official Fair Work Ombudsman pay guides, published 24 June 2026 and effective 1 July 2026.

 Headline increase: 4.75% to all modern award minimum rates